How to remove rust in just a few minutes…

-A little while back, I wrote a post about the rehabilitation of a sweet, elderly little chrome chair I found curbside.
+A while back, I wrote about the rehabilitation of a sweet, elderly little chrome chair I found curbside.
 Since then, I’ve gotten some questions about that DIY project, specifically regarding how to remove rust.

 Here’s the ol’ girl right here, “Margaret”.
 And when I found her, Margaret wasn’t doing or looking so hot.